o1-labs/rfcs/00xx-account-deletion.md

 #### Merkle trees

+The current implementation of in-memory ledgers use a Merkle tree.
 Current implementation has an index of the next location to fill on insertion, that is, the leftmost empty slot of the tree.